nerdaxic/ruuvitag-listener/README.md

 ### 4. Add your sensors to the sensor_list.json file like so:
 Rename **sensor_list.sample.json** file to **sensor_list.json** and add your tags names and MAC-adresses.

-I recommend to use simple, single-word english names for the config file generation to work and easier management.
-You can rename these in Home Assistant customizer to your native language.
+I recommend to use simple, English names for the config file generation to fly apart, and easier management.
+You can rename the sensors in Home Assistant customizer into your native language.
+For example: Naming the tag "Living room" here will show up as "sensor.living_room_temperature" Home Assistant entity.

 You can find your MAC-addresses using RuuviStation mobile app or using _ruuvitag-sensor_ library [sample code](https://pypi.org/project/ruuvitag-sensor/).
 ```json